ZeroDollarSecurity/LarryChatter/README.md

 P.S. - I have added comments wherever I can but the code is still messy as hell.
 It is even stupid perhaps and could be made better in many ways but hey, it works!

 ## Etymology:
-So y'all might be wondering what sort of a peculiar name is LARRYCHATTER?
+So you all might be wondering what sort of a peculiar name is LARRYCHATTER?
 So have you seen the cute bird in the Twitter logo?
 Well it turns out her name is Larry and since this Implant communicates(chatter) over Twitter, I figured it's only appropriate I name it LARRYCHATTER.

 ## Prerequisites:
 For this to work you will need: